Countdown Numbers Game Solver

 Distinct Solutions

-Finally, distinct solutions are scored according to a heuristic “user score” for complexity.
-Solutions with the lowest complexity are displayed first.
-Contestants typically find the simpler solutions.
-There are observable aspects of user-friendliness not yet covered, including a tendency for contestants to favour particular forms in the final sub-calculation.
+There are observable aspects of human-friendliness not yet covered, including a tendency for contestants to favour particular forms in the final sub-calculation.
 This needs further study.

 Compiling and Running